Algerian nationalism: The dissonant role of the Woman in Algerian nationalism

-On 30 September 1956, three female FLN members, Zora Drif, Djamila Bouhired and Samia Lakhdari placed bombs in two cafés in the French settler neighbourhoods as a response to an earlier bomb placed by units of the French police in a Muslim quarter.
-They had managed to trespass the French checkpoint by simulating “french appearance” - later it has however been noted that many women who were part of the urban FLN bomb networks were often students who already dressed in a western fashion, what was disguised was thereby their political engagement rather than their physical identity.
-The event is said to have sparked the Battle of Algiers (1956–57) significantly.
-Djamila and the political engagement of women in the independence war was depicted in the Egyptian film Jamila, the Algerian (1958)- a movie that managed to mobilise huge support for the Algerian resistance movement throughout the Arab world.
-Later the trio also played an important part in The Battle of Algiers produced in 1966.
+On 30 September 1956, three female FLN members, Zora Drif, Djamila Bouhired, and Samia Lakhdari placed bombs in two cafés in the French settler neighbourhoods as a response to an earlier bomb placed by units of the French police in a Muslim quarter.
+They had managed to trespass the French checkpoint by simulating "French appearance"—later it has, however, been noted that many women who were part of the urban FLN bomb networks were often students who already dressed in a western fashion, what was disguised was thereby their political engagement rather than their physical identity.
+The event is said to have sparked the Battle of Algiers (1956–57).
+Djamila and the political engagement of women in the independence war were depicted in the Egyptian film Jamila, the Algerian (1958)—a movie that managed to mobilise huge support for the Algerian resistance movement throughout the Arab world.
+Later, the trio also played an important part in the Battle of Algiers, produced in 1966.
 Popular culture enforced the idealised image of the emancipated Algerian mujahadinat.
-These three women, together with for example the three Djamilas (Djamila Bouhired(again), Djamila Bouazza and Djamila Boupacha) became important figures to resort to in the construction of the Algerian self.
+These three women, together with, for example, the "three Djamilas" (Djamila Bouhired, Djamila Bouazza, and Djamila Boupacha), became important figures to resort to in the construction of the Algerian self.

-The treatment and torture of these women and other prisoners taken during the battle of Algiers also played great role in damaging French legitimacy as a moral authority.
-Simultaneously, the (partly self-chosen) de-politisation of their own actions contributed to a scattered gender order.
+The treatment and torture of these women and other prisoners taken during the battle of Algiers also played a great role in damaging French legitimacy as a moral authority.
+Simultaneously, the (partly self-chosen) depoliticization of their actions contributed to a scattered gender order.

 FLN as the symbol of national liberation

-The Battle of Algiers (1956-57) was a phase of the war that could be described as militarily won by the French but politically won by FLN.
+The Battle of Algiers (1956–57) was a phase of the war that could be described as militarily won by the French but politically won by FLN.
 The French strategy, led by Charles de Gaulle and General Maurice Challe, alienated the population and resulted in international condemnation of the brutality of the French method.
-The first time Algerians’ right to self-determination was recognised was in a speech by de Gaule on 16 September 1959.
-Whereas French policies changed over time, and in addition was highly fragmented due to the ideological fractions between the settler population, the mainland French government and the OAS (Organisation armée secrète), the outspoken political objective of FLN remained national independence.
-This allowed them some extent to create an image of unity and common purpose, somehow managing to embody the voice of the people in their official discourse.
-Even though they failed to articulate broad-based national goals and strategies to achieve them, they remained a symbol of national liberation, something that until this day might be what has contributed largely to their legitimacy.
+The first time Algerians' right to self-determination was recognised was in a speech by de Gaulle on 16 September 1959.
+Whereas French policies changed over time, and in addition were highly fragmented due to the ideological factions between the settler population, the mainland French government, and the Organisation armée secrète, the outspoken political objective of FLN remained national independence.
+This allowed them to some extent to create an image of unity and common purpose, somehow embodying the people's voice in their official discourse.
+Even though they failed to articulate broad-based national goals and strategies to achieve them, they remained a symbol of national liberation, something that, to this day, might be what has contributed largely to their legitimacy.

 Evolution of Algerian nationalism after independence

-In 1963, the Nationality law defined Algerianness on the basis of ethno-cultural terms, which meant that on paper, someone's participation in the war of independence was the signifier of their nationality.
-This meant amongst many things that even Europeans who had fought on the Algerian side in the war could earn the right to become Algerians.
+In 1963, the nationality law defined Algerianness on the basis of ethno-cultural terms, which meant that on paper, someone's participation in the war of independence was the signifier of their nationality.
+This meant, amongst many things, that even Europeans who had fought on the Algerian side in the war could earn the right to become Algerians.